 Houseplants bring life into your home by supplying oxygen, relieving stress, and adding color to your décor.
 But what if you want some houseplants that are exotic and eye-catching rather than the ordinary fern or cactus?
 What if you’re looking to grow unique houseplants that will intrigue your guests and even, perhaps, after some fun photoshoots, your Instagram followers?
 Thanks to modern technology, plants that used to be region-specific can now be grown almost anywhere.
-We have six exotic houseplants that will not only catch your guest’s eye, but they will also be conversation pieces.
+We have six exotic houseplants that will not only catch your guest’s eye, but also be conversation pieces.

 The Madagascan Palm has waxy green leaves and a thick stem and looks like something from the medieval ages.
 This plant is easy to grow indoors as long as you plant it in well-drained soil and give it a fair amount of sunlight.
 When in bloom, the yellow flowers are a radiant and beautiful contrast to its green leaves.

 Anthurium is a tropical plant that is highly sought after due to its bright pink flowers.
 They can be a bit difficult to grown and maintain, but if you plant them in rich, loose potting soil and are sure not to overwater them, you will be rewarded.
 Place in an area with bright indirect light and avoid full sun, and the plant will thrive.